madrivers/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing Analysis on Kickstarter Data to uncover trends.
+1. Performing an Analysis on Kickstarter Data to uncover trends.
 This analysis includes visuals of data dispersion as well as high level statistical data
+2. Performing an Analysis as a challege to evaluate successful Theatre Campgaigns using time and goals as variables
 ---
 * The mean of a succesful campaign in the US is just over $5K, the same data point of a failed campaign was $10K.
 Lower budgeting goals were correlated with full pledge amounts.
 The recommendation would be to target a goal of $5K or lower for a successful campaing.